Fully-Passive Twin-Field Quantum Key Distribution: Source and Channel Model

 where $k_c,k_d$ can be bits $0,1$ or $1,0$.
 Note that this click probability is solely a function of the four local phases, $(\phi_{A1},\phi_{A2},\phi_{B1},\phi_{B2})$.

 Next, considering the phase slices chosen, the actual observed data is a 4-dimensional integral of the click statistics over the slices.

-where the two parities $+,-$ depend on the encoding bits that are sent (and how Alice and Bob determine which pairs correspond to 0 or 1 bits).
+where the two parities $+,-$ depend on the encoding bits that are sent (and how Alice and Bob determine which pairs correspond to 0 or 1 bits). \footnote{For simplicity, here in the simulation model we assume a channel whose statistics do not depend on global phase, hence Alice and Bob sending 00 and 11, or alternatively 10 and 01, results in the same statistics, and each parity case only needs to be simulated once.
+If we want to express a global-phase-sensitive channel, we can simply simulate all four combinations of signals corresponding to the 00,01,10,11 bits, instead of the even/odd parities.}.
 Here we characterize the misalignment between Alice and Bob as $\phi_E$.

-However, since Alice and Bob will generate key from \textit{all} combinations of slices, the misalignment can be roughly considered as a rotation for all of Bob's slices - which would affect the overall key rate very little.
-This is an additional benefit of using the passive encoding scheme we propose.
+One thing worth noting here is that, for our passive TF-QKD protocol, Alice and Bob generate key from \textit{all} combinations of slices.
+Since the misalignment rotates all of Bob's slices, there has to be \textit{some} slice position on Bob's side that minimizes the misalignment, so Bob can simply rotate his slice indexing to start from there.
+Therefore, a simple phase misalignment $\phi_E$ would affect the overall key rate very little (only the portion of $|\phi_E|<\Delta_\phi$ will have any effect).
+This is an additional benefit of using the passive encoding scheme we propose.\footnote{By the way, as mentioned in the main text, such an effect of resistance against misalignment is similar to that observed in phase-matching (PM) QKD, which also uses phase slices on a circumference and can thus simply rotate the slice index to minimize the misalignment.}

-Depending on how Alice and Bob choose the 0 vs 1 bits (ideally, the smaller between $Q_{k_c,k_d,+}^X ,Q_{k_c,k_d,-}^X$ should be defined as the error), the QBER can be written as:
+Depending on how Alice and Bob choose the 0 vs 1 bits (ideally, the smaller one of $Q_{k_c,k_d,+}^X ,Q_{k_c,k_d,-}^X$ should be defined as the error), the QBER can be written as:

 \\